7 hot new IT jobs — and why they just might stick

 Henderson says there are two questions to ask before a hire is made: Is there enough work to keep a full-time penetration tester engaged?
 And would that person have the skills necessary to test every likely type of vulnerability?

-“Some organizations might benefit from an in-house testing team if they have multiple projects running concurrently,” he says, “but most organizations require testing in bursts.
+“Some organisations might benefit from an in-house testing team if they have multiple projects running concurrently,” he says, “but most organisations require testing in bursts.
 The other consideration is that security testing requires highly specialized skillsets that are relevant to the project at hand.
 Using a managed service for security testing allows for flexible on-demand projects that are supported by the appropriate skills.”

 Mike Fitzmaurice, VP of workflow technology at Nintex, comes down hard on the side of hiring outside testers.